klmnden/azure-docs.tr-tr/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ## <a name="not"></a>değil
 `not(arg1)`

-Boole değeri ters değerine dönüştürür.
+Boolean değerini ters değerine dönüştürür.

 ### <a name="parameters"></a>Parametreler